DV

 I see a charge from "DVISION" on my credit card.
 Is that you?

-Yes!
+Yes.
 Charges from Dividend Vision appear as DVISION on your credit or debit card statement.
-It’s us—not a rogue subscription from a sci-fi channel.

-If you don’t recognize the amount, click your avatar in the navigation bar and select Subscription to view your current plan details before contacting your card issuer.
-Filing a chargeback on a legitimate charge can result in your account being suspended, and nobody wants that.
+If you don’t recognize the amount, click your avatar in the navigation bar and select Subscription to view your current plan details.
+Still unsure?
+Email support@dividendvision.com before contacting your card issuer — we’re happy to look into any charge and resolve billing issues directly.

 How do I cancel my subscription?

 Click your avatar in the navigation bar, select Subscription, then click Cancel subscription at the bottom of the panel.
-Your access continues until the end of the current billing period—no hoops, no hassle.
+Your access continues until the end of the current billing period.

 If you change your mind, you can resubscribe anytime.
 Your data stays with your free account unless you choose to delete your account entirely.